bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-design-goals.md

 - Information creation, addresses, txs or blocks
   - We want blocks at tips fast - consensus critical information needs to be as fast as possible - ability to get the information - forgetting that there are multiple networks - the purpose is to know what the current most work chain tip is
     - Even the addr relay network - everything falls apart if you can’t get that information
-    - The crux of the p2p network it to propagate what is the most work
+    - The crux of the p2p network is to propagate what is the most work
-  - Txs can take much much longer bt don’t want to leak the source of the origin
+  - Txs can take much much longer but don’t want to leak the source of the origin
     - The privacy implications of Txs makes it difficult

 Could give up fast propagations for privacy for txs that would be fine but not for blocks.
 Speed is the most important factor.